 Please consider participation in the apostolate’s initiative to bring about a dramatic increase in the practice of this devotion between now and 2017.
 That increase will be a most pleasing gift to Our Lady.
 Centennial Gift Registration

-Our most complete and comprehensive treatment of the devotion which includes two booklets in one – “First Saturday Aid” and Father Andrew Apostoli’s “Treasure of Fatima” – is Treasures Of the First Saturday Devotions.
+Our most complete and comprehensive which includes two booklets in one – “First Saturday Aid” and Father Andrew Apostoli’s “Treasure of Fatima” – is Treasures Of the First Saturday Devotions.